 One consideration is that values in interval/ratio data need to be equally spaced.
 That is, 2 is equally between 1 and 3, and you could average 1 and 3 and the response would be 2.
 But it is not clear that “agree” is equally spaced between “strongly agree” and “neutral”.
 Nor is it clear that “strongly agree” and “neutral” could be averaged for a result of “agree”.
 Simply numbering the response levels does not make the responses interval/ratio data.

-Instead, we will report medians, use nonparametric tests, or use ordinal regression.
+Instead, we will use nonparametric tests, permutation tests, and ordinal regression.

 A couple other properties suggest that Likert data should not be treated as interval/ratio data.
 Likert data are not continuous; that is, there typically aren’t any decimal points in Likert responses.
 Also, the responses in Likert data are constrained at their ends; that is, on a five-point scale, the responses cannot be below 1 or above 5.